 Probably my favorite thing about borage is that it grows!

-Hey, after living in Utah and North Carolina, my standards have changed.
+Hey, after living in Utah, North Carolina and now Missouri my gardening standards have changed.

-Will it live?
-Then I’m pleased to have it in my garden and borage is welcome anytime.
+Will the plant live?
+Then, I’m pleased to have it in my garden and borage is welcome anytime.

 Grateful attribution for the cover photo goes to this Wikipedia Commons user.